 For most of us in developing countries though, our dream of setting foot in Europe sometimes ends up as just that—a dream.
 The challenges are great, from getting our Schengen visa application approved, to coming up with the funds to go there in the first place.

 Still, we are always told to go for our dreams, right, to plan for it and act as if we are really going to achieve it.
-I did that, and thankfully, I had done it.
-I went on my first backpacking trip in Europe early this year, and I’m certainly hoping I will be able to return someday.
+Backpacking Europe was definitely one of my dreams, and thankfully, I had finally done it.
+I went on my first Euro trip early this year, and I’m certainly hoping I will be able to return someday.

 If you have included backpacking in Europe as an item in your bucket list, why not prepare for it now?
 Here are some of my tips which you can do months (or even years) in advance:

 Yes, you can travel cheaply in Europe, but you still need to have a substantial amount in savings.
 A return ticket alone will cost you $1,000+.
 It’s hard to buy one on sale because you buy the ticket only when you’re issued a visa.